yahdielo/universalRouterExamples/README.md

 ## Running the test
-foundry allow us to test our contract by forking the current state of the network , you can run this test on any evm chain. but you will have to change the contract addresses for the corresponding ones **to run test**:   forge test -vvvvv  --fork-url <your_rpc_provider>
+foundry allow us to test our contract by forking the current state of the network , you can run this test on any evm chain. but you will have to change the contract addresses for the corresponding ones.

+**to run test**:   forge test -vvvvv  --fork-url <your_rpc_provider>